KittyGiraudel/site/_posts/2013-07-08-digging-into-my-slides-sass.md

 1. Targets all messages with an attribute selector like `[class^="message-"]`.
 Clever, but attribute selectors are quite greedy peformance-speaking.
 Probably what I would do without Sass anyway.
 1. You do it the jerk way with only 4 classes, repeating the shared styles in each of them.
 Not cool at all.

-Let's see how we can Sass it:
+Let’s see how we can Sass it:

 ```scss
 %message {